swingerman/ha-dual-smart-thermostat/README.md

 If both [`heater`](#heater) and [`cooler`](#cooler) entities configured.
 The thermostat can control heaing and cooling and you sare able to set min/max low and min/max high temperatures.
 In this mode you can turn the thermostat to heat only, cooler only and back to heat/cool mode.

+## Heat/Cool With Fan Mode

+If the [`fan`](#fan) entity is set the thermostat can control the fan mode of the AC.
+The fan will turn on when the temperature is above the target temperature and the fan_hot_tolerance is not reached.
+If the temperature is above the target temperature and the fan_hot_tolerance is reached the AC will turn on.

 [all features ⤴️](#features)